Centuriavis: Evolution of grouse and turkeys

 While the relationship between Centuriavis and the genus Pucrasia could not be resolved, Ksepka and colleagues favor the hypothesis that Centuriavis was the sister taxon to the clade uniting grouse and turkeys, which would match the idea that the common ancestor of these two families dispersed from Asia into North America and only then diverged from one another.
 However, other factors make it unlikely that it was the direct ancestor of this clade.
 Prior attempts to determine the divergence date between grouse and turkeys indicate that the two lineages split from one another during the early Miocene, before Centuriavis appeared as part of the Machaerodus quarry fauna.
 To complicate matters further, said analysis were solely based on extant species, neglecting the fossil record of grouse from the Pliocene and Pleistocene of Eurasia.
-These remains, although fragmentary, have commonly been assigned to the various grouse genera still alive today and give some credibility to the idea that the grouse-turkey clade didn't originate in America but in Eurasia.
+These remains, although fragmentary, have commonly been assigned to the various grouse genera still alive today and give some credibility to the idea that the grouse-turkey clade did not originate in America but in Eurasia.
 Whichever the case, this suggests that Centuriavis was not the direct ancestor to turkeys and grouse, but rather an early diverging relative that would go on to coexist with its more derived relatives.